brian-rose/ClimateLaboratoryBook/cesm-atmospheric-dynamics_orig.md

 ### Eddy transport in CESM

 Moving away from zonal means, we can look at eddy transports.
-We can calculate the total vT from the model output:
+We can calculate the total vT from the model output (not that these cells may take a while to run as we are doing quite a few calculations):

 ```{code-cell} ipython3
 vT = (atmfile.V * atmfile.T).mean(dim='lon')